kost/tty2web/README.md

 (Files named with `darwin_amd64` are for Mac OS X users)

-## `go get` Installation (Development)
+## `go install` Installation (Development)

-If you have a Go language environment, you can install tty2web with the `go get` command.
-However, this command builds a binary file from the latest master branch, which can include unstable or breaking changes. tty2web requires go1.10 or later (dependency github.com/urfave/cli have strings.Builder).
+If you have a Go language environment, you can install tty2web with the `go install` command.
+However, this command builds a binary file from the latest master branch, which can include unstable or breaking changes. tty2web requires go1.16 or later (embed directive and dependency github.com/urfave/cli have strings.Builder).
+Also, note that you have to checkot source code and then run go install due to using forked version of pty module.

 ```sh
 $ git clone github.com/kost/tty2web